mcmatrix/ascom-oag-focuser/README.md

 ![Standalone Focuser Control Application](images/Standalone-Focuser-App.png)

-This application allows you to connect to and control DarkSkyGeek’s OAG focuser, and in particular, it enables you to test various backlash compensation values as well as set the zero position.
+This application allows you to connect to and control DarkSkyGeek's OAG focuser, and in particular, it enables you to test various backlash compensation values as well as set the zero position.
 If you use a SCOPS OAG, I can only assume that it came with its own standalone application with similar functionality...

 ## Arduino Firmware